Code-Institute-Submissions/paldean-gym-guide/README.md

 ## Credits

 ### Code
-- The love running code layout for arranging the navigation layout and social media layout.
+- The love running code layout for arranging the navigation layout and social media layout was used in designing my own header navigation elements and footer external links.
 [view](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/637be1a2e3b84b25aa33f3ab4d98603c/)
-- The love running walkthrough project design for the club ethos section inspired the 33% division of my gym section on the home page.
+- The [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/12ba169db7b34b82b137edd825af6a02/) design for the club ethos section inspired the 33% division of my gym section on the home page.
-- A youtube video file, on how to use the display: flex property, was used to understand how to include this property in the website.
+- A youtube video file, on how to use the display flex property was used to understand how to include this property in the website.
 The site is no longer live on youtube but I have attached a screenshot of the video file.
 ![Flex Property](assets/images/youtube-flex-tutorial.PNG)
-- The sample readme file for the love running project and the code institute page was used to help with headings and layout for the readme file.
+- The sample readme files for the love running project and the code institute page were used to help with headings and layout for the readme file for the website.
 [View Love Running](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)
 [View Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME)